ʻATENISI INSTITUTE

 SOCIAL SCIENCE

-PAC STUD 225 – History of Tonga
+PAC STUD 322 – Survey of the South Pacific

 POL ST 330 – International Relations: Theory and Practice